CausesBy Mayo Clinic staff

-- Hormonal changes in women.
+Hormonal changes in women.
 Fluctuations in estrogen seem to trigger headaches in many women with known migraines.
 Women with a history of migraines often report headaches immediately before or during their periods, when they have a major drop in estrogen.

 - Stress.
-Stress at work or home can instigate migraines.
+Stress at work or home can cause migraines.

 - Changes in wake-sleep pattern.
-Either missing sleep or getting too much sleep may serve as a trigger for migraines in some individuals, as can jet lag.
+Missing sleep or getting too much sleep may trigger migraines in some people, as can jet lag.

 - Physical factors.
 Intense physical exertion, including sexual activity, may provoke migraines.

 - Changes in the environment.
 A change of weather or barometric pressure can prompt a migraine.